jdriselvato/NDS-Homebrew-Development/README.md

 # Repo Examples
 #### *3. tile-generator*
 We take what we've learned from `multi-simple` and instead of randomly placing sprites down, we follow an array.
 Just like you would in a tile based game.
+This generates a simple 6 x 8 tiled map of 16x16 sized sprites.

 <img align="right" width="150" src="http://i.imgur.com/zv62hWU.gif">
 #### *2. multi-simple*